Please contact the school office to enquire about this role

-Following an integrated Ofsted inspection in September 2010, Broomhill Bank was judged to be an ‘outstanding’ special school.
+Following an Ofsted inspection in December 2013, Broomhill Bank was judged to be a ‘Good’ special school.

-Learning experiences are enriched for all through the range of offsite visits and opportunities that are available to support the curriculum, including some residential experiences; there is also a range of extended day activities on offer to students during lunchtimes and in the evening.
+Across both sites learning experiences are enriched for all through the range of offsite visits and opportunities that are available to support the curriculum, including some residential experiences; there is also a range of extended day activities on offer to students including during lunch breaks (West site only) and after school.